-Based on the financial assets and liabilities currently held, the Group does not anticipate any impact on the financial statements upon adoption of this standard.
+The Group plans to adopt the new standard on the required effective date and will not restate comparative information.
+Based on the Group's current operations and financial assets and liabilities currently held, the Group does not anticipate any material impact on the financial statements upon adoption of this standard.
 The Group does not presently engage in hedge accounting.

-AASB 15 Revenue from Contracts with Customers (applicable for annual reporting periods commencing on or after 1 January 2017).
+AASB 15 Revenue from Contracts with Customers (applicable for annual reporting periods commencing on or after 1 January 2018).